Lukas Mandl

 Lukas Mandl (born 12 July 1979) is an Austrian politician of the Austrian People's Party (ÖVP) who has been a Member of the European Parliament since November 2017 and was re-elected in 2019.
+Mandl is the chair of the American Jewish Committee Transatlantic Institute's Transatlantic Friends of Israel inter-parliamentary group.

 Early life and education

 Lukas Mandl was born as fourth of five children to Victoire Van Ditzhuyzen and Harald Mandl.
 He graduated in communications from the University of Vienna in 2004.
 From 2002 until 2005, he also completed a traineeship at the Federation of Austrian Industries (IV).

 Political career

 Career in national politics

 Lukas Mandl began his political work in the Austrian Schülerunion and later in the Junge Volkspartei.
 In 2008, he was elected as MP into the state parliament of Lower Austria and defended his seat again in 2013.
 In 2010, Mandl also became secretary general of the ÖAAB which is the trade union body associated with the Austrian People's Party (ÖVP).
 With the "Meeting Mauerbach" Mandl initialized a debate on renewing and modernizing the Austrian People's Party in 2011.
 From 2008 until 2016 Lukas Mandl served as district chairman for the Austrian People's Party in Lower Austrian district of Wien Umgebung and was also elected as vice mayor of Grasdorf from 2015 to 2017.